-Tip: The following permissions (see Security Overview on page 605) are required to use this feature:
+Tip: The following permissions (see Security Roles and Claims in the Keyfactor Command Reference Guide) are required to use this feature:

 To add a new workflow definition or modify an existing one:

 - 1. In the Management Portal, browse to Workflow > Workflow Definitions. - 2.
 On the Workflow Definitions page, click Add from the top menu to create a new blank workflow definition, Copy from either the top or right click menu to copy an existing workflow to create a new one, or Edit from either the top or right click menu, to modify an existing one.
 This will open the workflow in the workflow builder workspace with the Workflow Definition dialog open on the right.